Evolutionary Psychology

 Applications of evolutionary psychology in therapy

 The evolutionary psychology perspective can shed light on some different mental health issues.
-It is another way to better understand our history, attention to detail, origins of patterns of interaction, and previous intervention methods.
+It is another way to better understand human history, attention to detail, origins of patterns of interaction, and previous intervention methods.
 The following are a few evolutionary psychology examples.

 Phobias

 Phobias, or at least some of them, make sense from an evolutionary psychology perspective.
 A phobia is an irrational or exaggerated fear.
 Many people have an intense fear of snakes that reaches the level of a phobia.
-Since many people in modern times don't typically encounter many snakes in their environment, the fear seem irrational.
+Since many people in modern times don't typically encounter many snakes in their environment, the fear seems irrational.

 iStock/Rawpixel